 2. Shortcomings in the onboarding process

 There are cases when the employee is new to the company and has not adapted to the work environment.
 This happens when the workplace is overwhelming.
-In some cases, it could be because the employee was not provided with an effective induction.
+Sometimes, it could be because the employee was not provided an effective induction.

-The onboarding process plays a key role in molding and adapting an employee.
+The onboarding process plays a key role in moulding and adapting an employee.
 This lays the foundation for employees to understand their expectations.

 3. Overemphasis on the result